edloginova/edloginova.github.io/_pages/education.md

 ### PhD
 *2018 - now.
 [University of Ghent](https://www.ugent.be/eb/mio/en/research/dataanalytics)*

 Data Analytics team.
-Educational data mining, learning analytics and natural language processing.
-A teaching assistant for the course "[Data Mining](https://studiegids.ugent.be/2018/NL/studiefiches/F000759.pdf)".
+Educational data mining and natural language processing in a range of applications.
+A teaching assistant for the course "[Data Mining](https://studiegids.ugent.be/2018/NL/studiefiches/F000759.pdf)" and Bayesian Statistics.
 Supervisor: [Prof Dr Dries Benoit](https://telefoonboek.ugent.be/en/people/802000080565).

-Participated in [Deep|Bayes](http://deepbayes.ru/) summer school on deep learning and Bayesian methods
+Participated in [Deep|Bayes](http://deepbayes.ru/) summer school on deep learning and Bayesian methods; also workshops on public speaking for research and online conferences such as LAK 2021.
+Collaborated with multiple industry partners and academics from other countries; prepared grant proposals (FWO, BOF).

+* Loginova, Ekaterina, and Dries Benoit.
+“Embedding Navigation Patterns for Student Performance Prediction.”
+Proceedings of The 14th International Conference on Educational Data Mining (EDM 2021), edited by I-Han Hsiao et al., Educational Data Mining Society, 2021, pp. 391–99.
+* Loginova, Ekaterina, et al. “Towards the Application of Calibrated Transformers to the Unsupervised Estimation of Question Difficulty from Text.”
+Proceedings of the International Conference on Recent Advances in Natural Language Processing (RANLP 2021), edited by Ruslan Mitkov and Galia Angelova, INCOMA, 2021, pp. 846–55.
+* Loginova, Ekaterina, et al. “Forecasting Directional Bitcoin Price Returns Using Aspect-Based Sentiment Analysis on Online Text Data.”
+MACHINE LEARNING, 2021, doi:10.1007/s10994-021-06095-3.
 * Akimov, Mikhail, Ekaterina Loginova, and Maxim Musin.
 [A Graph-Based Approach for Learner-Tailored Teaching of Korean Grammar Constructions](https://ieeexplore.ieee.org/document/8637395).
 2018 IEEE International Conference on Data Mining Workshops (ICDMW).
 IEEE, 2018.

 ### Advanced MSc in Artificial Intelligence